Is "Knowing It's Malicious Enough?" Evaluating LLMs for Fine-Grained Malware Behavior Auditing: Introduction

 \section{Introduction}

-Malware poses serious threats to user privacy, financial security, and sensitive data, with the rapid expansion of Android ecosystem further increasing the attack surface.
-Although large-scale automated analysis systems form the first line of defense against the increase in Android malware~\cite{Arpdrebin, Grossedeepdrebin, zheng2025learning, damo, hcc, qian2025lamd}, their output is typically only the start of the operational workflow.
-Once a sample is flagged as suspicious, it enters the stage of security auditing, where analysts must determine not only what the malware does but also how to substantiate such claims.
-Auditing thus goes beyond behavior summarization: it requires systematic malicious behavior reports and, critically, provides supporting analyses and causal evidence to justify such findings~\cite{chen2017automated}.
-In addition, auditing entails filtering misclassified samples and refuting prior detections when evidence does not support them, thereby serving as a corrective safeguard in the Security Operations Center (SOC) scale workflow.
+The expansion of the Android ecosystem has intensified malware threats, requiring robust defenses beyond initial detection.
+While automated systems serve as a critical first line of defense~\cite{Arpdrebin, Grossedeepdrebin, zheng2025learning, hcc, qian2025lamd}, their output merely initiates the operational workflow.
+Once a sample is flagged as suspicious, it enters the stage of security auditing, where analysts must not only characterize the malware’s behaviors but also substantiate such claims with explicit supporting analyses, which goes beyond behavior summarization: it requires constructing systematic behavior reports grounded in causal evidence, as well as reassessing and refuting prior detections when the evidence does not hold, thereby acting as a corrective safeguard in Security Operations Center (SOC) workflows~\cite{chen2017automated}.